-Messaging needs to be structured in an optimal way to make the most powerful impact.
+The messaging needs to be structured in the best way to make the most powerful impact.

-- Are you ‘expectation matching’ in the top 10% of the piece of content?
+- Are you ‘expectation-matching’ in the first 10% of the piece of content?
 By this I mean, does the copy or content match what the reader was expecting to read (including the keywords they may have typed into the search engines)?

-- If telling a story: is there a beginning, middle and end?
+- If you’re telling a story, is there a beginning, middle and end?
 What is the narrative arc?
-Check out this on storytelling arcs and narratives.
+Check out this blog post on storytelling arcs and narratives.

-- When listing benefits: are the most important benefits at the top?
+- When you’re listing benefits, are the most important benefits at the top?
 Things that come first in a list stick in our minds more.
-It’s a psychological bias we call The Primacy Effect.
+It’s a psychological bias we call the primacy effect.

 - Are you answering questions in the order that a prospect would need them answered?
 For example, are the most important questions answered first?